What is the PBAC?

 Patients are central to the quality use of medicines and vaccines.
 The PBAC is committed to understanding consumer perspectives, and integrating them into its consideration of medicines and vaccines.
 Consumer information helps the committee understand what consumers consider the main benefits and harms of the proposed medicine or vaccine.

 Consumers are able to provide their views about medicines or vaccines on each PBAC agenda.
-The PBAC agenda is available on the PBS website ten (10) weeks before the PBAC meeting.
-Consumers have six (6) weeks to submit their comments directly to the department.
+The PBAC agenda is available on the PBS website fourteen (14) weeks before the PBAC meeting.
+The PBAC agenda is updated nine (9) weeks before the PBAC meeting to reflect lodgement of Early Re-entry or Early Resolution Pathway resubmissions.
+Consumers have eight (8) weeks to submit their comments directly to the department for most submissions, and three (3) weeks for Early Re-entry or Early Resolution Pathway resubmissions.
 The MSW includes the opening and closing dates for consumer comments for each medicine.

 Any individual or organisation are able to submit their comments via the form available on the PBS website .